-We contract with third party service providers to provide Antero Resources flow back and produced water services.
+We contract with third parties to provide Antero Resources flow back and produced water services.
 As such, our wastewater treatment volumes currently consist of third party volumes.

 Principal Components of Our Cost Structure

 The primary components of our operating expenses that we evaluate include direct operating expense, general and administrative expenses, impairment expense, depreciation expense and interest expense.